+Midterm.
 There is one midterm exam.
 It will be a take-home midterm that you will have seven days to complete.
-The typical length of the midterm is 9-11 pages double-spaced.
-It will be accompanied by 50 pages of material to introduce you to the case.
+The midterm will include 7 essay questions.
+The typical length of the midterm is 2300-2600 words (about 350 words per question).
+It will be accompanied by approximately 50 pages of material to introduce you to the case.
+Your answers on the midterm should indicate that you have read and understood the material.

+Group Presentation.
 You will give a group presentation using a method taught in class.
 This presentation will be about 40 minutes long to leave room for questions.